chdprimary/python-practice/README.md

 	keyword arguments func(arg2=val1,arg1=val2)
-	default values z3 put the default value in the function signature optional arguments should be set equal to a False value and placed last in the list of parameters lists are passed by reference, but you can pass a copy with <list>[:] pass an arbitrary numbers of arguments with *<param> # packs the arguments into a tuple you can pass keyword or positional arguments to an arbitrary argument
+	default values z3 put the default value in the function signature optional arguments should be set equal to a False value and placed last in the list of parameters lists are passed by reference, but you can pass a copy with <list>[:] # Actually not true, python passes by object reference pass an arbitrary numbers of arguments with *<param> # packs the arguments into a tuple you can pass keyword or positional arguments to an arbitrary argument